This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Assemble the materials for your winter container garden

-If you’re cutting your own branches and boughs, you need to make sure that you’re making considerate cuts and not doing a hatchet job to some poor, unsuspecting tree.
-I have a couple of varieties of cedar in my backyard that I always use (they’re free-ninety-nine!).
+If you’re cutting your own branches and boughs, you need to make sure that you’re making considerate cuts with clean hand pruners.
+I have a couple cedar and juniper shrubs in my backyard that I always use.
 I’ll supplement the design with pine boughs from a local nursery and any other interesting greenery—magnolia leaves, variegated holly, yew, etc. One year I took a few branches of euonymus.
 I also like to add a bit of height with sticks.
 And a few years ago on a hike, I found the perfect birch branch that I cut in three and use in my winter container garden almost every year.

-Lastly, collect any accessories and materials you think you’ll want to use: Ribbon, lights, garland, seed pods, ornaments, fun items on a stick (you’ll see what I mean in a couple of ideas below).
+Lastly, collect any accessories and materials you think you’ll want to use: Ribbon, little twinkle lights, garland, seed pods, ornaments, fun items on a stick (you’ll see what I mean below).

 Putting it all together

-When you’re ready to assemble, it’s really just a matter of eyeballing it and putting everything in.
+When you’re ready to assemble, it’s really just a matter of eyeballing where everything goes and arranging accordingly.
 Some people will mound the soil in their container to help add height (and depending where you live, to freeze the branches in place).
-Here’s a piece I wrote about applying the idea of choosing thrillers, fillers, and spillers to your winter containers.
+I like to use the thrillers, fillers, and spillers concept used in summer containers to make my winter creations.
 As you add materials, take a step back and see how your pot looks from afar, making small adjustments and additions, as necessary.

 Winter container garden ideas

-Accessorize, accessorize, accessorize!
+What follows are pots that I’ve put together or that I’ve seen on my neighborhood walks.
 I think it’s always fun to have some unexpected decorative element.
-Every year, I see fun items on sticks (or that can be added to sticks to secure in the pot)—skis, pinecones, glittery stars, fake bullrushes, bells, faux berries, etc. My go-to is a metal deer that’s rusted to a lovely patina and that doesn’t look Christmassy after the holidays.
+Every year, I see fun accessories at the garden center—skis, pinecones, glittery stars, fake bullrushes, bells, faux berries, etc. My go-to is a metal deer that’s rusted to a lovely patina, and that doesn’t look Christmassy after the holidays.

 Add unexpected greenery